Building Multilingual Datasets for Predicting Mental Health Severity through LLMs: Prospects and Challenges: Discussion

 \section{Discussion}

 Despite the hype of using LLMs in mental healthcare for commercial applications, there is an increasing need for more research to understand the pitfalls and dangers of using LLMs across languages, diseases, and patient populations for mental health care.
-Considering the variation in the performance of the LLM across languages, there is a need for utmost precautions not to rely on LLMs solely in any healthcare setting.
-As stated by \newcite{stade2024large}, mental health diagnosis should never be left to automatic systems only and should never replace human professionals due to possible errors and/or misdiagnosis illustrated above.
+Considering the variation in the performance of the LLMs across languages, there is a need for utmost precautions not to rely on them solely in any healthcare setting.
+As stated by \newcite{stade2024large}, mental health diagnosis should never be left to automatic systems; human professionals are critical due to the possibility of errors and misdiagnoses, as illustrated above.

 \textbf{LLMs exhibit considerable variability} in performance across languages, despite being evaluated on the same translated dataset.
 This inconsistency underscores the complexities inherent in multilingual mental health support, where language-specific nuances and mental health data coverage can effect the accuracy of the models.
 We observe performance gains in both tasks with stronger models and by translating to a specific target language (e.g., in German, for depression severity) before detection.
-On the other hand, we also observe that translating to Turkish yields the worst performance in both tasks, which could be explained by the limited number of Turkish resources in health, especially in the domain of mental health \cite{ccoltekin2023resources}.
+On the other hand, translating to Turkish yields the worst performance in both tasks, which could be explained by the limited number of Turkish resources in health, especially in the domain of mental health \cite{ccoltekin2023resources}.